Space1111E/test-automation-docs/README.md

 - **Test Case Documentation:** Allows you to document the entire testing process with detailed steps and expected outcomes.

 ## 🎯 Future Improvements
-- **📧 Automated Email Integration:** Send the generated reports via email.
+- **Automated Email Integration:** Send the generated reports via email.
-- **✅ Validation:** Add data validation for bug report fields to ensure consistency.
+- **Validation:** Add data validation for bug report fields to ensure consistency.
-- **🌐 Web Interface:** Develop a simple web interface for users to upload Excel files and download the generated reports.
+- **Web Interface:** Develop a simple web interface for users to upload Excel files and download the generated reports.